stschiff/stschiff.github.io/posts/2016-01-06-neutraltheory.md

 *all* individuals in each generation survive and where there is no effect on fitness of any mutation whatsoever.

-In this scenario, if there are *N* individuals, how many new mutations are there in the entire population each generation?
-Well, there should be 2*N *✕* *40 new mutations in total, because there are 2*N* sets of chromosomes in all diploid individuals (excluding X and Y chromosomes).
+In this scenario, if there are $N$ individuals, how many new mutations are there in the entire population each generation?
+Well, there should be $2N \times 40$ new mutations in total, because there are $2N$ sets of chromosomes in all diploid individuals (excluding X and Y chromosomes).
 What is the probability that any one of those mutations eventually becomes a substitution, so gets fixed in the population?
-For a neutral mutation, the answer is 1/2N, which can be seen from basic coalescence theory:
+For a neutral mutation, the answer is $1/2N$, which can be seen from basic coalescence theory:

 <figure>
 ![](/images/neutralTheory.jpg){ width=60% }
-<figcaption>All 2*N* genes in the present generation (top) are derived from one ancestor who
+<figcaption>All $2N$ genes in the present generation (top) are derived from one ancestor who
 lived in the past (bottom).
-Every gene has an equal probability to be the one that gets ancestral to all subsequent generations, so the fixation probability for a neutral mutation is 1/2N.
+Every gene has an equal probability to be the one that gets ancestral to all subsequent generations, so the fixation probability for a neutral mutation is $1/2N$.
 Figure adopted from Bamshad and Wooding, Nat.
 Rev. Gen. 2003</figcaption>
 </figure>

-Every gene in the present generation has an equal chance of eventually becoming the sole ancestor for all genes many generations later, so every gene has a chance of 1/2N of being that ancestor.
-Let us look at how many mutations eventually get fixed each generation: we have 2*N *✕* *40 ✕ 1/2N = 40.
+Every gene in the present generation has an equal chance of eventually becoming the sole ancestor for all genes many generations later, so every gene has a chance of $1/2N$ of being that ancestor.
+Let us look at how many mutations eventually get fixed each generation: we have $2N \times 40 \times 1/2N = 40$.

 So we find that in neutral evolution (where mutations have no fitness effects), the substitution rate equals the mutation rate.
 This remarkable result was